+The TTAD shall strive to amortize all Capital Investment made by a Lessee within the base lease term of the Agreement.
 If Capital Investment is made (at the beginning of the Agreement or during the term of an existing Agreement) above the amount commensurate with the maximum term of 40 years (based on the type of Activities and the category of Aircraft being serviced or operated), the TTAD may, in its sole discretion, consider allowing Lessee to amortize the Capital Investment.
-At the end of the Agreement term, one of the following options may occur:
+At the end of the Agreement term, the TTAD may consider one of the following options however; the TTAD is under no obligation to do so:

-- the TTAD can compensate the Lessee for the unamortized portion of the Capital Investment; - the TTAD can enter into a new Agreement with Lessee providing for continued amortization of the Capital Investment commensurate with remaining amortization period; or - the TTAD can enter into a new Agreement with a new Lessee and require new Lessee to compensate Lessee for the unamortized portion of the Capital Investment.
+- enter into a new Agreement with Lessee providing for continued amortization of or compensation for the Capital Investment commensurate with remaining amortization period or - enter into a new Agreement with a new Lessee and require new Lessee to compensate previous Lessee for the unamortized portion of the Capital Investment.